slattekr/website/content/authors/admin/_index.md

 email: ""
 ---
 # Hello There! #
-I am currently a Master's student in theoretical physics at [Perimeter Institute](https://perimeterinstitute.ca/people/mary-letey) and an incoming Harvard PhD candidate in applied mathematics and theoretical machine learning at the [Pehlevan Lab](https://pehlevan.seas.harvard.edu).
+I am currently a Master's student in theoretical physics at [Perimeter Institute](https://perimeterinstitute.ca/people/mary-letey) and an incoming Harvard PhD candidate in theoretical machine learning at the [Pehlevan Lab](https://pehlevan.seas.harvard.edu).
 {style="text-align: justify;"}